cdelker/schemdraw/docs/usage/placement.rst

 Adding circuit elements
 =======================

 There are two general categories of circuit elements.
-Two-terminal elements, such as Resistors and Capacitors, are subclasses of :py:class:`schemdraw.elements.Element2Term` and have additional positioning arguments for automatically extending the leads of the two terminals to fit the desired length.
+Two-terminal elements, such as Resistors and Capacitors, are subclasses of :py:class:`schemdraw.elements.Element2Term` and have additional positioning methods that automatically extending the leads of the two terminals to fit a desired length.
 The standard :py:class:`schemdraw.elements.Element` class applies to all elements regardless of the number of terminals, but the leads will not extend.
-These include, for example, transistors, opamps, and grounds.
+These include, for example, Transistors, Opamps, and Grounds.

 Placement
 ---------